petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/working-with-client-extensions.md

 * `into`: Specify where in the resulting LUFFA to copy the matching resources.

-   Static resources for front-end client extensions must be copied into the `static/` directory.
+   Static resources for frontend client extensions must be copied into the `static/` directory.
 Liferay serves these as static resources in self-hosted instances, or from containers in Liferay SaaS.

    JSON resources for batch client extensions must be copied into the `batch/` directory.